godotengine/godot-docs/classes/class_resource.rst

 - void **take_over_path** **(** :ref:`String<class_String>` path **)**

-Sets the path of the resource, potentially overriding an existing cache entry for this path.
-This differs from setting :ref:`resource_path<class_Resource_property_resource_path>`, as the latter would error out if another resource was already cached for the given path.
+Sets the :ref:`resource_path<class_Resource_property_resource_path>` to ``path``, potentially overriding an existing cache entry for this path.
+Further attempts to load an overridden resource by path will instead return this resource.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`